Winrevair

 Overview

 Winrevair is a medicine used to improve the ability to exercise in adults with pulmonary arterial hypertension (PAH).
-Patients with PAH have an abnormally high blood pressure in the arteries of the lungs, causing symptoms such as breathlessness and fatigue.
+Patients with PAH have an abnormally high blood pressure in the arteries of the lungs, causing symptoms such as breathlessness, fatigue and fainting.

-Winrevair is used in combination with other PAH medicines in patients with moderate or marked limitations of physical activity (corresponding to WHO functional class II or III respectively).
+Winrevair is used in combination with other PAH medicines in patients with moderate to severe limitations of physical activity (corresponding to WHO functional class II to IV).

 PAH is rare, and Winrevair was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 9 December 2020.
 Further information on the orphan designation can be found on the EMA website.